DIY wood carving duplicator

-Wondering How to build a wood carving duplicator?
-I have been wood carving for a few years now, and I have done quite a few projects, but I have always been puzzled by the process of duplication.
-I have seen many videos and read many articles, but I never felt like the information I was reading would help me duplicate my wood-carved projects.
+Wondering how to build a wood carving duplicator?
+I have been carving wood for a few years and have done quite a few projects, but the duplication process has always baffled me.
+I have watched many videos and read many articles, but I never felt that the information I read would help me duplicate my wood-carved projects.

 Constructing the duplicator

+Collect your thrust bearings.
 Choose a design of your choice before you gather your material.
-As you choose the wood design, you will be looking at the z-axis, the type of work bed you want, and the locking lever you wish to use to adjust the cutting depth.
-Collect your thrust bearings.
+As you choose the wood design, you will look at the z-axis, the type of work bed you want, and the locking lever you wish to use to adjust the cutting depth.

 Calculate the length of the roller, width, and angle for the correct taper.
 They should accommodate radial and axial loads and misalignment of the shafts.
 Use a hand drill or a drill press.

 The materials needed include a screwdriver, plywood, stainless steel pipe, pipe clamp, and wood screws.
 The tools include safety wear, hand drill, miter saw drill press, pipe cutter, drill bits, tape measure, ruler, and router bits.

 Purchase a duplicator

 Wood carving duplicators come in different models and prices that you have to consider.
 There is a need to evaluate what your projects require to go for the perfect duplicator, and the designs you want determine the type of duplicator you need.